Netanyahu defends planned military offensive in Gaza and lashes out at 'global campaign of lies'

 JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu on Sunday sought to defend a new military offensive in one of Gaza 's most populated areas amid growing condemnation at home and abroad, declaring that Israel “has no choice but to finish the job and complete the defeat of Hamas.”

-He spoke to foreign media minutes before an emergency meeting of the United Nations Security Council on Gaza.
-Notably, Netanyahu said he has directed Israel’s military in recent days to “bring in more foreign journalists” — which would be a striking development, as they haven't been allowed into Gaza beyond military embeds during 22 months of war.
+He spoke to foreign media just before an emergency meeting of the United Nations Security Council on Gaza.
+Notably, Netanyahu said he has directed Israel’s military to “bring in more foreign journalists” — which would be a striking development, as they haven't been allowed into Gaza beyond military embeds during 22 months of war.

 “Our goal is not to occupy Gaza, our goal is to free Gaza,” Netanyahu asserted.
-He also pushed back against what he called a “global campaign of lies” — and said Chancellor Friedrich Merz of Germany, one of Israel's strongest backers, had “buckled under” by announcing that Germany won’t authorize exports of military equipment to Israel that could be used in Gaza until further notice.
+He also rejected what he called a “global campaign of lies” — and said Chancellor Friedrich Merz of Germany, one of Israel's strongest backers, had “buckled under” by announcing that Germany won’t authorize exports of military equipment to Israel that could be used in Gaza.

-Netanyahu said there is a “fairly short timetable” in mind for next steps in Gaza, but didn't give specifics.
-The goals there, he said, include demilitarizing the territory, the Israeli military having “overriding security control” there and a non-Israeli civilian administration in charge.
+Netanyahu said there is a “fairly short timetable” for the next steps in Gaza, but didn't give specifics.
+The goals, he said, include demilitarizing the territory, the Israeli military having “overriding security control” there and a non-Israeli civilian administration in charge.

 Netanyahu again blamed many of Gaza’s problems on the Hamas militant group, including civilian deaths, destruction and shortages of aid.
-“Hamas still has thousands of armed terrorists in Gaza," he asserted, adding that Palestinians are “begging” the world to be freed from them.
+“Hamas still has thousands of armed terrorists," he asserted, adding that Palestinians are “begging” the world to be freed from them.

-The prime minister, who has asserted that there is “no starvation in Gaza,” did acknowledge hunger there, saying, “there was a problem with deprivation, no question about it.”
-Israel wants to increase the number of aid distribution sites, he said, but gave no details.
+The prime minister, who has asserted that there is “no starvation in Gaza,” did acknowledge hunger, saying, “there was a problem with deprivation, no question about it.”
+Israel wants to increase the number of aid distribution sites, he said.

 More Palestinians killed as they seek aid

-At least 26 Palestinians were killed while seeking aid in Gaza, hospitals and witnesses said, as families of Israeli hostages called for a general strike to protest Netanyahu’s plans to expand military operations in Gaza City.

-Hospital officials said they received bodies from areas where Palestinians were seeking aid, along food convoy routes or near privately run aid distribution points across Gaza.
+At least 31 Palestinians were killed while seeking aid in Gaza, hospitals and witnesses said.
+Hospital officials said they received bodies from areas along truck convoy routes or near privately run aid distribution points.

+The Associated Press spoke to witnesses of gunfire in the Israeli-controlled Morag and Netzarim corridors and the Teina area in the south.
+All accused Israeli forces of firing at crowds as people tried to reach food distributions or waited for convoys.

-The dead included 15 killed while waiting for aid trucks close to the newly built Morag corridor that separates the southern cities of Rafah and Khan Younis, according to Nasser hospital.
+Fifteen people were killed while waiting for trucks near the Morag corridor that separates the southern cities of Rafah and Khan Younis, according to Nasser hospital.

+The situation is a “death trap,” said Jamal al-Laweh, who said Israeli forces opened fire there.
+“But I have no other choice to feed the kids.”

-A further six were killed while waiting for aid in northern Gaza near the Zikim crossing, according to Gaza's Health Ministry and Shifa hospital in Gaza City.
+Six were killed while waiting for aid in northern Gaza near the Zikim crossing, according to Gaza's Health Ministry and Shifa hospital.

-In central Gaza, witnesses said they heard warning shots before the fire was aimed toward crowds of aid-seekers trying to reach a food distribution site operated by the Israeli-backed and U.S.-funded Gaza Humanitarian Foundation.
-The AP could not independently confirm who fired the shots.
-Awda hospital in the nearby Nuseirat refugee camp said four people were killed by Israeli gunfire.
+In central Gaza, witnesses said they heard warning shots before fire was aimed toward crowds trying to reach a distribution site operated by the Israeli-backed and U.S.-funded Gaza Humanitarian Foundation.
+The AP could not independently confirm who fired.
+Awda hospital said four people were killed by Israeli gunfire.

-“First, it was in the air, then they started to fire at the people,” said Sayed Awda, who waited hundreds of meters (yards) from the GHF site.

 Six other aid-seekers were killed while trying to reach GHF sites in Khan Younis and Rafah, Nasser hospital said.

-The GHF sites opened in May as an alternative to the U.N.-run aid system, but its early operations have been marred by deaths and chaos, with aid-seekers coming under gunfire near routes leading to the sites.
+The GHF sites opened in May as an alternative to the U.N.-run aid system, but operations have been marred by deaths and chaos.

-Israel's military said there were no incidents involving Israeli troops near central Gaza aid sites.

-Seven people were killed in airstrikes, local hospitals said — three people near the fishermen’s port in Gaza City and four people, two of them children, in a strike that hit a tent in Khan Younis.
-Israel's military did not immediately comment on the strikes, but has accused Hamas of operating from civilian areas.
+Seven people were killed in airstrikes, local hospitals said — three near the fishermen’s port in Gaza City and four, two of them children, in a tent in Khan Younis.
+Israel's military did not immediately comment.

 Hunger death toll among children hits 100

-A total of 117 adults have died of malnutrition-related causes since late June when the ministry started to count that age category, it said.
+At least 117 adults have died of malnutrition-related causes since June, when the ministry started to count them.

-The toll from hunger isn’t included in the ministry’s death toll of 61,400 Palestinians in the war.
+The hunger toll is in addition to the ministry’s war toll of 61,400 Palestinians.
 The ministry, part of the Hamas-run government and staffed by medical professionals, doesn’t distinguish between fighters or civilians, but says around half of the dead have been women and children.
 The U.N. and independent experts consider it the most reliable source on war casualties.

 Labor strike urged in Israel over looming offensive

-Bereaved families and relatives of hostages still held in Gaza urged Israeli companies to declare a general strike next week.
-Tens of thousands of Israelis rallied in Tel Aviv on Saturday night in what local media called one of the largest anti-government protests in recent months.

-The families and their supporters fear that expanding the war will endanger their loved ones.
-Fifty hostages taken in the Hamas-led attack on Oct.
-7, 2023, that sparked the war remain in Gaza, with 20 of those believed to be alive.
+Relatives of hostages urged Israeli companies to declare a general strike next week over the plans to expand military operations in Gaza City, fearing it will endanger their loved ones.
+Fifty hostages remain after being taken in the Hamas-led attack on Oct.
+7, 2023, that sparked the war, with 20 of them believed to be alive.

 Lishay Miran-Lavi, whose husband, Omri, is among the hostages, appealed to U.S. President Donald Trump and special envoy Steve Witkoff to halt the fighting.

 Israel says the operations are needed to stamp out militancy, as violence by all sides has surged since the war in Gaza began.
-Katz said the military would remain in the area's refugee camps at least until the end of the year, and said the number of warnings about attacks against Israelis in the West Bank had decreased by 80% since the operation began in January.
+Katz said the military would remain in the area's refugee camps at least until the end of the year.

 Shurafa reported from Deir al-Balah, Gaza Strip, and Magdy from Cairo.
 Associated Press writer Melanie Lidman contributed from Tel Aviv, Israel.